Combined Pill: The FPA Guide

 You can stop at any time and try to get pregnant straight away.
 You can also wait until you’ve had your first period after stopping so it’s easier to work out when you got pregnant.

 When you first start the pill, or you get new supplies, you’ll be advised when to get your next review.
-You can be given up to 12 months’ supply of the pill at a time, but some people may need a review earlier than this.
+Most people will need a review every 12 months, but some people may need a review more often than this.

 Your medical history, blood pressure and weight need to be checked at least once a year while you’re using the pill.

-It’s important to get advice as soon as possible if you have any problems or concerns, develop new health problems or want to change to a different method of contraception.
+It’s important to get advice from a healthcare professional as soon as possible if you have any problems or concerns, develop new health problems or want to change to a different method of contraception.
 You don’t need to wait until your next review.

-No, you don’t need a break and the hormones don’t build up.
+No, you don’t need a break and the hormones do not build up.
 There are no known benefits to your health or fertility from taking a break.

 Using the combined pill